grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 procedures for the use of maintenance personnel who lack appropriate security clearances or are not U.S. citizens are implemented and include all volatile information storage components within the system being sanitized and all non-volatile storage media being removed or physically disconnected from the system and secured prior to initiating maintenance or diagnostic activities;

- {{ insert: param, ma-05.01_odp }} are developed and implemented in the event that a system cannot be sanitized, removed, or disconnected from the system.
+ alternate controls to be developed and implemented in the event that a system component cannot be sanitized, removed, or disconnected from the system are defined; are developed and implemented in the event that a system cannot be sanitized, removed, or disconnected from the system.

 Maintenance policy